sezarsaman/roomvu/README.md

 - with postman or any other API test tools we got two APIs:
 - - `http://localhost/add-money` POST Request
 - - `http://localhost/get-balance/{user_id}` GET Request
+- Also you can check the daily command for calculating the total and daily transactions per user of all the users by going to bash and entering this command with or without user id:
+- - `php artisan app:transactions:calculate-transactions {user_id}`

 ### How To Test